ByteCatch-Games/Textemon-game-/README.md

 **Credits**

 Textémon was created by [Your Name Here].
 Special thanks to the creators of the Pokémon franchise for inspiring this project.
 Pokémon is a trademark of Nintendo.
 This project is not affiliated with or endorsed by Nintendo.
+Thanks all the Stargazers who supported our project.